 Meth use runs through phases.
 The initial phase is made obvious by signs of intoxication or being high on drugs.
 Meth is a central nervous system stimulant, meaning it impacts the brain and body more quickly than other substances do.
 Unlike other drugs which can last a long period of time, the actual rushing sensations of being high on meth only lasts about 30 minutes, during which there are physical symptoms like a high heart rate and euphoric effects.
 After the initial euphoric experience there is the ongoing high which can last a few hours.
 High on meth, there is often a strong sexual drive and hyperactivity, leading to erratic behavior with high energy.
 When people use meth consistently, they vary between binging on meth use and “tweaking” which is consistently using meth across many days to stay as high as possible.
 Meth users have been known to stay awake for weeks at a time before finally crashing off of the drugs.
-If you believe your adolescent or teen might be “tweaking” you will know by their odd, aggressive behavior, hallucinations, severe paranoia, and lack of rationality.
+Meth use is common in teenagers and adolescents.
+If you believe your teen is “tweaking” or needs an adolescent meth abuse treatment program, you will know by their odd, aggressive behavior, hallucinations, severe paranoia, and lack of rationality.

 Symptoms of Meth Use

 There are general symptoms and side effects of meth use which you might be able to notice ahead of other changes.
 Contrary to popular depictions of meth use, there isn’t always such extreme side effects.
 After prolonged use, the effects of meth can become increasingly severe.
 General symptoms can include:

 - Jammed speech, a term for a constant flow of verbal activity

 - Highs and lows of mood in a short amount of time